-How a leading UK university amplified its threat detection and response through a partnership with ThirdSpace and the power of Azure Sentinel.
+How a leading UK university amplified its threat detection and response through a partnership with ThirdSpace and the power of Microsoft Sentinel.

 The University of Stirling, an ambitious and forward-thinking institution, sought to further enhance the protection of its sensitive data and strengthen its defence against cyber attacks.